 The Devils are owned by Josh Harris and David Blitzer.

-The Devils do not currently have a captain.
-Andy Greene served as captain since 2015, but he was traded to the New York Islanders in 2020.
+Nico Hischier was named the 12th captain in team history in February, 2021.
+Andy Greene served as captain from 2015 to 2020 before being traded to the New York Islanders.
 Before Greene, Bryce Salvador served as captain for three seasons.
 Scott Stevens is the longest-tenured Devils captain, holding the role from 1992 through 2004.

 Devils tickets have an average price of $64, with a low price of $17.